-If the engine is warm, no priming is required.
-For the first start of the day and in cold conditions, prime will be necessary.
+If the engine is warm priming is not required.
+On the first start of the day, especially under cool ambient conditions, holding the Fuel Pump switch to the HIGH BOOST/PRIME position for 2 seconds will improve starting.

 Weak intermittent firing followed by puffs of black smoke from the exhaust stack indicates over-priming or flooding.
 Excess fuel can be cleared from the combustion chambers by the following procedure: